carcasanchez/QuestManager/README.md

   enum EVENT_TYPE;
 }

-¿Wanna see if you talked to a specific NPC?
+Wanna see if you talked to a specific NPC?
 Create a TalkEvent class with a pointer to that specific character.
-¿Slay some enemies?
+Slay some enemies?
 KillEvent class that contains an enum with the enemy type and an integer with the number of slayed.

 In our case, where we only need to check if our character has in a concrete position in the map.
 Since working with points is a little akward, we will take use of our Collision Manager (because yes, we have a Collision manager), making a CollisionEvent that contains a Collider (a rectangle in the map).
 Don't worry about collisions: our Manager is already completed, and you don't need to touch it if you don't want it.

 Class CollisionEvent : public Event
 {
-  Collider col;
+  Collider* col;
 }